 University Practicum and Internship Students

-Each semester JWPOSD offers graduate level students a unique opportunity to complete required contact hours for their aural rehabilitation practicum as part of their master’s coursework in Communication Disorders/Speech Language Pathology.
+Each semester WCC offers graduate level students a unique opportunity to complete required contact hours for their aural rehabilitation practicum as part of their master’s coursework in Communication Disorders/Speech Language Pathology.

 Each practicum student is supervised by an on-site supervisor with at least five years of clinical experience with hearing impaired/deaf children.

 Graduate students in the aural rehabilitation practicum experience are required to obtain a minimum number of hours of direct clinical contact with clients and their families as determined by their university program (usually 15-20 hours).

 Direct contact consists of assessment and therapy intervention time and does not include observations, therapy planning or report writing.
 This practicum usually spans seven to eight weeks, but may last the entire semester depending on the arrangements made by the graduate student and Supervisor.

 The student is required to maintain weekly records of the contact time to be signed by the supervisor.
 A final review, evaluation and grade will be completed by the WCC Supervisor.